TronNatthakorn/react-native-wheel-pick/README.md

 # FYI

-Hey guy I am so sorry, I do not have time to develop this project anymore. :( I recommend you to use this library instead [https://github.com/react-native-picker/picker](https://github.com/react-native-picker/picker)
+Hey guy I am so sorry, I do not have time to develop this project anymore. :( I recommend you to use [https://github.com/react-native-picker/picker](https://github.com/react-native-picker/picker) instead.
 I have many work to do :(

-I recommend you to fork my project, but if you want to pay for my coffee for continue develop/update this project pls send message directly to [https://facebook.com/tron.onlyalone](https://facebook.com/tron.onlyalone)
+You can also fork my project, but if you want to pay for my coffee for continue develop/update this project pls send message directly to [https://facebook.com/tron.onlyalone](https://facebook.com/tron.onlyalone)

 # react-native-wheel-pick